Designing a curriculum for your online school

 - Title: Search Engine Optimization

-Description: Students should be able to use search engine to optimize discovery of goods and services
+Description: Students should be able to use search engines to optimize discovery of goods and services.

-Description: Students should be able to run effective campaigns using emails as a tool for marketing
+Description: Students should be able to run effective campaigns using emails and social media channels.

-Description: Students should be able to design a basic website
+Description: Students should be able to design and run a basic website.

 - Introduction to HTML

 Ensure that each topic comes with a scheduled live discussion and assessment to monitor students’ learning progress.

 In conclusion, designing a curriculum starts from knowing what exactly you want to teach and what you want students to gain from your courses.